Jazz & Grooves North of the 49th Parallel

 July 14, 2009 03:29 PM PDT

-Fifteen of the deepest Canadian jazz cuts, culled from dj pierre c's library.
-Trainspotter info: none of these tracks have been featured on the Ready or Not lps (Do Right) although some of them are CBC recordings.
+Fifteen of the deepest Canadian jazz cuts, pulled from my shelves.
+Trainspotter info: none of these tracks have been featured on the highly-recommended Ready or Not compilations from Do Right!, although some of them are CBC recordings.

-Respect and thanks to the djs, dealers and collectors who have fed my passion for Canadian rareties.
+Respect and thanks to the djs, dealers and collectors who have fed my passion for Canadian rarities.

 A special nod to Waxing Deep's Dan Zacks and Montreal's own Nick Osicka.